Q. What is a sensory-friendly performance?

 Q. My family member is Deaf or hard-of-hearing.
 Will there be ASL interpreters at the Sensory-Friendly Plus! performances?

-A. We will not have ASL interpreters at this season’s Sensory-Friendly Plus! performances, but please contact our box office if you are interested in ASL-interpreted performances.
+A. We will have an ASL interpreter at this season’s Sensory-Friendly Plus! performance of Little Shop of Horrors.
+Please contact our box office if you are interested to learn more.

 Q. If my child/family member is not able to sit through the entire show, will we be able to leave the theater?
 If they decide to, will we be able to return to our seat?